devichand579/Instance_seg_teeth/README.md

 ## Dataset

 - We introduce a set of 425 panoramic X-rays with Human annotated Bounding Boxes and Polygons, the 425 images are a subset of UFBA-UESC Dental Dataset.
 This dataset can be extensively used for detection and segmentation tasks for Dental Panoramic X-rays.
 Refer to [Description](./Dataset/Dataset_description.pdf) for understanding the organisation of annotations and panoramic X-rays.
+The Distribution of Categories in the dataset are metnioned in the table below.

 <table style="margin-left:auto;margin-right:auto;">